Han Tao

-Han Tao is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "General of Hundred Victories", he ranks 42nd among the 108 Stars of Destiny and sixth among the 72 Earthly Fiends.
+Han Tao is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "General of Hundred Victories", he ranks 42nd among the 108 Heroes and sixth among the 72 Earthly Fiends.

 Background

-A native of Dongjing (東京; present-day Kaifeng, Henan), the imperial capital of the Song Empire, Han Tao is a skilled warrior who serves as a military instructor in Chenzhou (陳州; present-day Huaiyang County, Henan).
-Nicknamed "General of Hundred Victories" as he is purportedly unbeatable in combat.
-He fights with a lance made of jujube wood.
+Originally from the capital Dongjing (東京; present-day Kaifeng, Henan), Han Tao is a highly-skilled warrior serving as a military officer in Chenzhou (陳州; present-day Huaiyang County, Henan).
+He is nicknamed "General of a Hundred Victories" as he is purportedly unbeatable in combat, wielding a lance made of jujube wood.